vivekkv178/my-blog-content/react/react-state-management-upskilling-with-ai.md

 This post offers a **practical, battle-tested approach to state management**, focusing on modular design, real-world use cases, and modern tools like Redux Toolkit, Context API, and custom hooks.

+### 📝 Disclaimer
+> **This content was generated with the assistance of AI.
+Please conduct your own due diligence before applying any information presented here.**

 ---

 ## 🧩 Step 1: Classify Your State